Xenophon: Conflicts

-Winter has arrived as the Greeks marched through Armenia "absolutely unprovided with clothing suitable for such weather".
+Winter had arrived as the Greeks marched through Armenia "absolutely unprovided with clothing suitable for such weather".
 The Greeks decided to attack a wooden castle known to have had storage.
 The castle was stationed on a hill surrounded by forest.
 Xenophon ordered small parties of his men to appear on the hill road, and when the defenders shot at them, one soldier would leap into the trees.
 Then, "the other men followed his example [...]
-When the stones were almost exhausted, the soldiers raced one another over the exposed part of the road", storming the fortress with most of the garrison now neutralized.
+When the stones were almost exhausted, the soldiers raced one another over the exposed part of the road", storming the fortress with most of the garrison now neutralised.

 Soon after, Xenophon's men reached Trapezus on the coast of the Black Sea (Anabasis 4.8.22).
 Before their departure, the Greeks made an alliance with the locals and fought one last battle against the Colchians, vassals of the Persians.
 Xenophon ordered his men to deploy the line extremely thin so as to overlap the enemy.
 The Colchians divided their army to check the Greek deployment, opening a gap in their line through which Xenophon rushed in his reserves.
 They then made their way westward back to Greek territory via Chrysopolis (Anabasis 6.3.16).
 Once there, they helped Seuthes II make himself king of Thrace before being recruited into the army of the Spartan general Thimbron (whom Xenophon refers to as Thibron).

 Xenophon's conduct of the retreat caused Dodge to name the Athenian knight the greatest general that preceded Alexander the Great.